ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

 18.1.
 The parties shall voluntarily produce the documents and related evidentiary material which support their claims, together with a list of such documents.

 18.2.
-The Arbitral Tribunal may order a party to produce documents, or classes of documents or other relevant evidence, subject to the penalties for non-compliance as provided in article 16 above.
+The Arbitral Tribunal may, upon a discovery request from a party, order a party to produce documents, or classes of documents or other relevant evidence, which have been exactly identified and which be proportional to the complexity of the dispute, and to the amount in controversy which are necessary in order that the requesting party proves her claims or defences, provided they are material for the decision of the dispute, subject to the penalties for non-compliance as provided in article 16 above.

 18.3.
 The Arbitral Tribunal may empower an expert to examine such documents or other evidence.

 18.4.
 If permitted by the law of the State where such evidence is to be taken, the Arbitral Tribunal may require third parties to produce documents, classes of documents or other evidence, applying, as appropriate, penalties for non-compliance in accordance with article 16.

 18.5.
 The Arbitral Tribunal may order that it, or one of its members and the parties be given access to a designated place.

 19.1.
 The Arbitral Tribunal may, if requested by a party or of its own, order that an expert file a report.

 The Arbitral Tribunal shall appoint the expert, define his terms of reference after having heard the parties and fix a time-limit for the lodging of his report.

 The expert will be sworn by the Arbitral Tribunal or by the state court of competent jurisdiction or will make an affirmation on his honour to be truthful.